IfrahYusuf/IfrahYusuf/README.md

 <img src="banner2.png" alt="my banner">
 <h4>Software Engineer with a keen eye for detail and a background in Education.
-Looking to work in a team of like-minded engineers to create software that brings about change.</h4>
+Looking to work in a team of like-minded engineers to create software that brings about change.
+See what I'm up to on Twitter and see my website for more information.</h4>

 <p align="left"> <a href="https://twitter.com/ifrahcodes" target="blank"><img src="https://img.shields.io/twitter/follow/ifrahcodes?logo=twitter&style=for-the-badge" alt="ifrahcodes" /></a> </p>